Scroll to content

 Guided Reading

-We are using Comprehension Ninja programme which has been designed to be an essential resource for teaching reading comprehension skills and building pupil confidence.
-The scheme focus on information retrieval, using core comprehension skills that underpin the reading domains set out by the National Curriculum.
+We are using the Comprehension Ninja programme which has been designed to be an essential resource for teaching reading comprehension skills and building pupil confidence.
+The scheme focuses on information retrieval, using core comprehension skills that underpin the reading domains set out by the National Curriculum.
+We will focus on using a question to create an explanatory answer.

 Maths